zseri/rfcs/rfcs/0120-no-nested-with.md

   into scope while simultaneously hiding the outer scope, such that all inner free variables are either resolved via the given attrset, or result in an error.
+  Similar to this is [RFC 110](https://github.com/NixOS/rfcs/pull/110), which introduces an `inherit-as-list` construct which solves the primary application of `with-only`, list specification in `meta` attributes of nixpkgs derivatons.

 * Completely ban the usage of `with` in nixpkgs (this would probably result in too much churn, which seems excessive for this problem).